acollign/netrunner-wiki/Jinteki.net-Guide.md

 * Say a farewell before leaving the game (GG is always appreciated)
 * Leave a note in general chat for your opponent if you disconnected or had to leave
 * Indicate when you are taking a long pause to think so your opponent doesn’t think you disconnected
-* Allow your opponent to jack out instead of firing an end the run, unless it would alter the game state
 * Check with your opponent before firing subroutines that alter the game state (trash & damage ones especially)
 * Inform your opponent of your reasoning before adjusting resources manually
 * ***Please*** **avoid complaining about opponents in general chat**
-* Add a description like, “PRIVATE” to your game if it’s not for anyone to join
 * Remember that the site is a free, fan-made endeavor and act accordingly